syler11/MS3-ProGroup-App/TESTING.md

 ## Feature One Navigation

 ### User Story 1-1
-* User Story 1-1: As an admin user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices when user logged in
+* User Story 1-1: As an admin or regular user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices when user logged in
 ### Test case steps 1-1
 1. Navigate to the home / reservation page
 ### Expected result 1-1